Scroll to content

 Purpose of the Pupil Premium Grant

-At Healey School, we use the Pupil Premium in different ways to support pupils' individual needs and to help them to achieve their full potential.
+At Healey School, we use the Pupil Premium in different ways to support learners' individual needs and to help them to achieve their full potential.
 This could be additional support in English and Maths, support with gross or fine motor skills, support with speech and language, support with social development, access to a range of experiences, free (or subsidised) clubs (including breakfast club), support with attendance and punctuality or anything else that a child needs to enable them to thrive at school.

 Healey School home page